 Goulash Serving Suggestions

-This traditional goulash recipe is rich and hearty so I love to serve it with a chopped salad and artisan bread or garlic bread to soak up all the delicious sauce.
+This classic American goulash is rich and hearty, so I love serving it with a simple salad and artisan bread or garlic bread to soak up the flavorful sauce.

 Easy Goulash Recipe